akashnsorte/C-Codes/README.md

 ### Hi there 👋
-This repository is basically about all the College work i have been doing on C Program
+This repository is basically about all the College work i have been doing on C,C++,HTML and JAVA script

- I’m currently learning ...
-C & C++